The Home Cook's Kitchen

 • Add eggs, one at a time beating 1 minute after each addition.

 • Add sifted flour and baking powder.
-Beat 1 minute then add sour cream.
+Beat 1 minute until well combined.

 • Pour mixture into a prepared cake tin and spread out mixture evenly.